siddharth-maddali/Phaser/README.md

 # import custom modules
 import Phaser as ph
-import ExperimentalGeometry as exp import TilePlot as tp
+import ExperimentalGeometry as exp # currently implements the motors at 34-ID-C import TilePlot as tp

-# plotting modules
+# plotting
 import matplotlib.pyplot as plt from matplotlib.colors import LogNorm